It's About Being Honest...

 It Isn't Always Intentional...

-Most plagiarism offenses at Whittier College are not intentional attempts at deception.
+Sometimes plagiarism offenses are not intentional attempts at deception.
 It's important to distinguish between intentional cheating (which is an ethical mistake) and misusing sources (which is a learning error), but you should be aware that both can result in the same consequences.

 It Depends on the Context...

 Appropriation in art and music is common, but the situation is different for academic work.
 In Western culture especially, academic work (the writings and ideas of scholars and researchers) is a source of income and livelihood and thus plagiarism is treated more seriously.
 Academic work is also often compared to "a conversation" and so citations help us track the path of that conversation.

 In 2006, Harvard sophomore Kaavya Viswanathan published a novel that contained several passages remarkably similar to two books by Megan McCafferty.
 You can compare examples on the Harvard Crimson website.
 In the end, her publisher revoked her $500,000 book deal and an alleged Dreamworks film opportunity was also lost.

 In 2012, it was discovered that journalist and best-selling author, Jonah Leher, had self-plagiarized a recently published New Yorker article.
 It quickly become obvious that this was not the first time Leher has re-used his own writing in other works.
 Two months later, Leher resigned from the New Yorker staff.

 In 2014, the Army War College rescinded the Master’s Degree of Senator John Walsh, a retired colonel in the National Guard, after the New York Times revealed that he plagiarized his thesis from various online sources.
 At the time, Walsh was running for a U.S. Senate seat.
 He withdrew from the race.